-Shaftesbury & District are still very much in business in 2010 - now as a limited company - with a fleet of twelve buses and coaches on a range of services across Dorset, Somerset and Wiltshire.
-Routes operated today still include recognisable variations of some of the earlier services but also now include the ex-Leathers of Maiden Bradley route from Gillingham through Mere and Maiden Bradley to Frome on Wednesday and Saturday (with extensions to and from Shaftesbury and Bath at either end respectively); and a daily except Sunday Gillingham to Shaftesbury shuttle service 59 approximately every two hours, interworking with First service 158 to give an hourly frequency.
+Shaftesbury & District were still very much in business in 2010 - as a limited company since 2002 - with a fleet of twelve buses and coaches on a range of services across Dorset, Somerset and Wiltshire.
+Routes operated still included recognisable variations of some of the earlier services but also now included the ex-Leathers of Maiden Bradley route from Gillingham through Mere and Maiden Bradley to Frome on Wednesday and Saturday (with extensions to and from Shaftesbury and Bath at either end respectively); and a daily except Sunday Gillingham to Shaftesbury shuttle service 59 approximately every two hours, interworking with First service 158 to give an hourly frequency.
 This is a route on which Brutonian had played its part in the 1970s and 1980s.
 School transport is still important as is private hire too, including specialist vehicles for wedding and celebratory hires.
 Now based at Cann Common just to the south-east of Shaftesbury the firm also operates two red former London double deckers for private hire special occasions: a 72 seat Routemaster and a 56 seat RT.
 There is also a 39-seater single decker RF.
-The company website lists the current routes and times as well as giving details of the special hire fleet.
+The company website listed current routes and times as well as giving details of the special hire fleet.

-From 28th July 2011 the operation of the ex-Victory service 400 to Salisbury on Tuesdays passes to Damory Coaches (a Go Ahead subsidiary) as part of a major retendering exercise of bus routes by Dorset County Council.
-At the same several long standing weekly routes have been deregistered, whilst operation of the daily Shaftesbury to Gillingham route has also been lost to Damory Coaches of Blandford.
-This leaves the following routes in operation:
+From 28th July 2011 the operation of the ex-Victory service 400 to Salisbury on Tuesdays passed to Damory Coaches (a Go-Ahead Group subsidiary) as part of a major retendering exercise of bus routes by Dorset County Council.
+At the same time several long standing weekly routes were deregistered, whilst operation of the daily Shaftesbury to Gillingham route was also lost to Damory Coaches of Blandford.
+This left the following routes in operation at that time:

 25 Wincanton - Gillingham Thursdays